dassana-io/enterprise-docs/docs/app-store/apps/custom.md

 -H 'x-dassana-app-id: YOUR_APP_ID' \
 -H 'x-dassana-token: YOUR_DASSANA_TOKEN' \
 -H 'x-dassana-data-key: Records' \
---data-binary '{"foo": "bar", "bar": "baz", "baz": "qux"}'
+--data-binary '{ Records: [{"foo": "bar"}, {"bar": "baz"}, {"baz": "qux"}] }'
 ```

+You can send singular json objects by removing the 'x-dassana-data-key' header.
 Optionally, you can send compressed data by adding a 'Content-Encoding: gzip' header.

 ### csv